pingcap/docs-cn/tiup/tiup-component-cluster-disable.md

 ### -N, --node

-- Data type: `strings`
-- Default: `[]`, which means no node is selected.
 - Specifies the nodes whose auto-enabling service is to be disabled.
 The value of this option is a comma-separated list of node IDs.
 The node ID is the first column of the [cluster status](/tiup/tiup-component-cluster-display.md) table.
+- Data type: `strings`
+- Default: `[]`, which means no node is selected.

 > **Note:**
 >
 > If the `-R, --role` option is specified at the same time, the auto-enabling of services in their intersection is disabled.

-### -R, --role strings
+### -R, --role

 - Data type: `strings`
 - Default: `[]`, which means no role is selected.